 It can be hard to make sense of our overwhelming emotions and experiences alone, when we are finding it hard to cope, we often feel the need to speak with someone.
 We might initially reach out to a family member or friend, which can be all we need, however if we need the guarantee of confidentiality, an alternative perspective and a safe space that is solely for you, then therapy can be what we were looking for.
 For some of us, we have been experiencing emotional distress for a while and our pain is too much to manage alone.
 We may have tried a number of different approaches but there continues to be a missing piece.
-There are many circumstances that can cause stress and distress, lapse and relapse.
-These things include change and adjustment, previous emotional distress, grief and loss, traumatic experiences, relationship and/or interpersonal problems, physical health problems, cognitive deficits, poor coping causing addiction, dependence or other unhelpful strategies.
-Choosing to come to therapy is a courageous decision.
-For some reason people will approach a physical doctor if they have a physical ailment, however when we experience emotional struggles we find it hard to seek out the appropriate support from Doctors of Psychology, counsellors or psychotherapists.
-Attending therapy is a wise investment in your health and wellbeing.

 At Blue Lotus we have almost 20 years experience in the field of psychology.
 Having completed a doctorate in Clinical Psychology in 2006, I have enjoyed a career in the National Health Service (NHS) in the UK, alongside a thriving private clinic.
 Since qualifying, I have continued my professional development through engagement in additional education to enrich my therapeutic skills and experience.
 An investment in a psychological intervention with us, is an investment into your health and wellbeing for your future, this is difficult to quantify and measure.
 Psychological therapy can be expensive, at our clinic, you are utilising some of the Clinicians valuable assets, their knowledge, expertise, experience and wisdom.
 In addition to this, you engage with the clinician in a therapeutic relationship, which is widely regarded as the most important aspect of any therapy.
 We pride ourselves in the relationships we have with our clients, their families, and others who impact upon their lives.
 The relationship between you and your therapist, must be genuine, honest, transparent, and caring.
 A price cannot be placed upon the relationship, it is invaluable to your success.
 It is important to note that although you pay for each session, the clinician is reflecting upon and understanding your narrative beyond the session.
 Between sessions, the therapist identifies a formulation as a means of effectively understanding and communicating your distress, as well as considering effective strategies to implement change.
 This is in addition to any potential communication with other professionals who may be involved, for example, school teachers, SENCO, School Psychologist, Family Physician/GP, etc.